Terms & Conditions

 There are no make-up days for online group classes due to student absences.
 There are no credits for student illnesses, voluntary absences, poor internet connection, or other technical issues.
 In case of teacher illness/emergency/technical issue, teachers will provide make-up dates.

-If a parent needs to reschedule a one-on-one class, notice must be received at least 48 hours before the scheduled class time in order to receive credit for a make-up class.
+If a parent needs to reschedule a private class, notice must be received at least 24 hours before the scheduled class time in order to receive credit for a make-up class.

 Withdrawal & Refund Policy

-When you register for a session, you have the opportunity to “try out” the first class risk-free.
+When you Create an Account for a session, you have the opportunity to “try out” the first week risk-free.
 If for any reason you feel that the virtual learning platform is not a good fit for your child, you can simply email email@example.com to discuss other options or to request a full refund.
-After your child has completed their second class, there will be no refunds for early withdrawals or dismissals.
+After your child has completed their first week of classes, there will be no refunds for early withdrawals or dismissals.

 Student, Parent, and Teacher Expectations in the Virtual Classroom